Chapter 9 : The Cottage

 "I have something to say," Dezzy said, louder this time.

 "Aunt Rowena, I know my father asked you to teach us to be ladies, but Mistress Helga is a good teacher, too.
-If you taught us skills we need such as etiquette and how to speak properly, Mistress Helga could continue our drawing and history lessons."
+If you taught us skills we need such as etiquette and manners, Mistress Helga could continue our drawing and history lessons."

 There was a pause, and Dezzy held her breath until her aunt spoke again.

 "Very well.
-But if I see no improvement, you shall have all your lessons with me.
+But if I see no improvement, you will have all your lessons with me.
 We shall begin tomorrow morning after breakfast, and I expect you to be on time."

 "Yes, Aunt Rowena.
 Thank you."

 The girls finished their breakfast in silence, and many of them kept their eyes trained on their laps, as if they were afraid that their aunt would snap at them if she caught them focusing on anything but their meal.
 Dezzy tried to eat with as much grace as she could, and would cringe every time she heard a slurp.
 She was sure that Ettie dropped her fork on purpose, and Dezzy's face heated up as the sound of metal hitting the floor echoed throughout the†room.
 When the meal finally ended, and the girls curtsied to Aunt Rowena, who then excused herself, Dezzy breathed a sigh of relief.
 She decided it was time for a break, and as soon as she could, she put on her warmest cloak and went to the stables.